jayslensserrano/jayslensserrano/README.md

 ### Hi there :wave:

 * I'm currently a research specialist in the @Donovan Lab at Arizona State University 🐠
-* My focus is conducting data integration and facilitating partner collaborations for our Hawai'i Monitoring and Reporting Collaborative (HIMARC) Project 🌊
+* My role is conducting data integration and facilitating partner collaborations for our Hawai'i Monitoring and Reporting Collaborative (HIMARC) Project 🌊
 * I'm currently based in Honolulu, HI 🌴
 * Email: jayslen.serrano@asu.edu 📧